SweetMoonSM/Token-Hoster/README.md

 # Token-Hoster
 Hi
 # How to use
-Simple copy the code on replit and click run
+1.Simple copy the code on replit and click run

-Input token in tokens.txt
+2.Input token in tokens.txt
 # Discord
 https://discord.gg/fAKDraUSdD